IMPORTANT INFORMATION ABOUT YOUR DRINKING WATER

 We routinely monitor for the presence of drinking water contaminants.
-Testing results we received on February 20, 2017 show that our system exceeds the standard, or maximum contaminant level (MCL), for Radium, Combined (226, 228).
-The standard for Radium, Combined (226, 228) is 5 PCI/L. The average of Radium, Combined (226, 228) over the last year was 5.9 PCI/L.
+Testing results received on June 20, 2018, show that our system exceeds the standard, or maximum contaminant level (MCL), for Radium, Combined (226, 228).
+The standard for Radium, Combined (226, 228) is 5 PCI/L. The average of Radium, Combined (226, 228) over the last year was 5.6 PCI/L.

 What Should I Do?

 - You do not need to use an alternative (e.g., bottled water) water supply.
 However, if you have specific health concerns, consult your doctor.

 - This is not an immediate risk.
 If it had been, you would have been notified immediately.
 However, some people who drink water containing Radium 226 or 228 in excess of the MCL over many years, may have an increased risk of getting cancer.

 Bellevue Municipal Utilities takes this violation very seriously.
 We have discussed this issue with our City Engineer’s and we will be building a radium treatment facility this year.
 Bids for this facility were awarded earlier this year and construction of this facility will be completed in 2019.